 The Groenburgwal is a hidden gem of a canal in the middle of the center of Amsterdam.
 It is a short and narrow side canal of the Amstel River and intersects with the Amstel close to the Stopera.
 The Groenburgwal can best be admired from the Staalmeestersbrug, looking towards the Zuiderkerk (see below).

-5. What Is The Best Amsterdam Canal Tour?
+5. What Is The Best Amsterdam Canal Cruise?

-Canal cruises are probably the most popular Amsterdam tourist attraction and are enjoyed by over three million visitors annually.
+Canal cruises are among the most popular Amsterdam attractions and are enjoyed by over three million visitors annually.
 There are dozens of cruises available, and there is enough competition to keep ticket prices reasonable.

-In addition to a standard cruise of around 90 minutes, dozens of alternative canal cruises are possible.
-I love the evening canal cruises in Amsterdam because Amsterdam looks a bit like a fairytale with all these lights.
+In addition to a standard canal cruise, dozens of alternative canal cruises are possible, often with drinks and food.
+I love the evening canal cruises in Amsterdam in particular because Amsterdam looks a bit like a fairytale in the evening.
 Romantic dinner cruises and party cruises are also possible.
-Check it out and find your favorite variation of a canal cruise.

-You may wonder how deep the canals in Amsterdam are.
+You may wonder how deep are Amsterdam canals.

 The larger canals in Amsterdam are deep enough to drown in if you can’t find a stair to get yourself out of the water again.
 Unfortunately, this happens yearly with around a dozen drunk men who urinate in an Amsterdam canal and fall forward in the water.